varnerlab/CHEME-1800-Computing-Book/unit-1-basics/types.md

-# Types, composite types, and mutable/immutable data
+# Data types and mutable/immutable data
 Fill me in.